Intro to Venice: The Venice of America

 Next up…The beach and boardwalk.

 Looking for arts & culture things to do in Venice or other parts of the city?
-Join Los Angeles Curated.
+Join Los Angeles Curated, my monthly newsletter and community.